nikhilpvkd/restaurant-app/README.md

 ## packages installed

----

-A list of technologies used within the project:
+A list of packages used within the project:

 -   [redux-toolkit](https://redux-toolkit.js.org/)
 -   [styled-components](https://styled-components.com/)